 Students opting to concentrate their studies in the Computer Programming (69 credit hours) area learn the concepts, principles and techniques of software production with both procedural and high-level object-oriented programming languages such as Python, JAVA and Database Fundamentals.
 Students are also required to take courses in web design that include topics such as HTML and ASP.
-Career opportunities in this area include the positions of Database Specialist, Computer Programmer and Site Administrator.
+Career opportunities in this area include the positions of Database Specialist, Computer Programmer and Site Administrator security and assessing security risks and vulnerabilities, in order to develop plans to minimize those threats.
+Career paths in this area include Computer Security Specialist, System Administrator, Systems Analyst, Information Systems Specialist, IT Support Technician, Project Managers, and Network Administrator.

-The area of Network Security and Information Assurance Technology (72 credit hours) involves a broad study of the foundations of; cloud computing, network management, network CORE CURRICULUM 15 HOURS Communications:
+The area of Network Security and Information Assurance Technology (72 credit hours) involves a broad study of the foundations of; cloud computing, network management, network